Students looking at a laptop and iPad together

 Become Equipped for Transformational Ministry

-The School of Theology cultivates a vibrant Christ-centered community dedicated to real-world ministry, guided by expert faculty who are deeply invested in their students’ growth.
-Through programs in biblical studies, Christian ministries, philosophy, theology, and youth and family ministries, students are equipped to integrate a resilient Christian faith with academic excellence and a vision for their life in the world.
-With excellent preparation for seminary, church and parachurch ministry and leadership, and Christian educational ministry, students can also take advantage of additional resources and support available through the Center for Vocational Ministry.
+The School of Theology cultivates a vibrant Christ-centered community committed to real-world ministry, guided by expert faculty who are deeply invested in students’ spiritual, academic, and vocational formation.
+Through coursework in biblical studies, theology, and Christian ministries, students are equipped to integrate a resilient Christian faith with academic excellence and a thoughtful vision for faithful service in the world.
+The school provides strong preparation for graduate study as well as immediate leadership and service in a wide range of ministry and vocational contexts.
+Students also benefit from additional opportunities and resources offered through the Institute for Faith, Leadership, and Service.

 The School of Theology prepares students to integrate a resilient Christian faith with academic excellence and a vision for their life in the world.